Federated Learning of Shareable Bases for Personalization-Friendly Image Classification

 \section{Conclusion}

-We propose a novel framework called \FedBasis for robust personalization for new clients. \FedBasis synthesizes personalized models using a few, shareable basis models learned from participating clients in federated training.
-This reduces the learnable parameter size for each client for personalization and mitigates the vulnerability to hyperparameters, and we design our federated training algorithm to systematically overcome the difficulty in optimization.
-Besides achieving promising results, we also present a carefully designed benchmark \PFLBed to support future research.
+We present a novel framework called \FedBasis for robust personalization of new clients. \FedBasis synthesizes personalized models using a few shareable basis models learned from participating clients in federated training.
+This reduces the learnable parameter size for each client for personalization and mitigates the vulnerability of fine-tuning.
+We design our federated algorithm to overcome the difficulty in optimization systematically.
+We also present a carefully designed benchmark \PFLBed to support future research.
 We discuss limitations and future work in the supplementary.